simbilod/optio/README.md

 TODO

-* Add a class to deine and hold geometry (instead of semi-hardcoding) and share across analyses
+* Add a class to define and hold geometry (instead of semi-hardcoding) and share across analyses
 * Extend to partial etch processes
 * Improve parameter sweep interface
 * Add optimization (NLopt)